CreamFi/flashloan-playground/README.md

 *This repo is an example ONLY.
 DO NOT use it in production enviorment and* **USE AT YOUR OWN RISK**

-This repo allows users to play around with our flashloan on mainnet forked environment
+This repo allows users to play around with our flashloan on the forked mainnet environment

 ## Install